QLD · Townsville Council

 • High desirability

-What Rasmussen is known for: Green suburb, National parks, High desirability
+What Rasmussen is known for: Green suburb, National parks, Education hub, High desirability

 Suburb profile